stefanevansnz/vpn-client/README.md

-# Welcome to your CDK Python project!
+# AWS VPN Client using CDK

-This is a blank project for CDK development with Python.
+This is a project to use the CDK development with Python to create an AWS VPN Client Endpoint.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.